Last Updated on

 8) Check the rear view mirror ~ We were leaving our hotel in the French countryside for a three-hour drive to Paris and an early flight the next morning.
 As we pulled into the street Michael happened to glance in the rearview mirror and saw one of our suitcases sitting forlornly in the driveway.
 That little glance saved us a six-hour roundtrip to retrieve the suitcase.

 10) When staying in rustic accommodations always check under the toilet seat ~ We had a wonderful stay on a cattle farm in Australia.
 One of the quirks though was that not only was the toilet outside, it was a favorite resting spot for the local frogs who thought it was a pond.
 On our first night Michael inadvertently flushed a blithely unaware frog down the toilet.
-He felt bad about that, it even replaced the guilt he’s been harboring about the old German man from whom he swiped the umbrella.
+He felt bad about that, it even replaced the guilt he’s been harboring about the old German man who he swiped the umbrella from in Switzerland.

 Extra points to anyone who notices a pattern about who is providing the most bloopers.